Duchess Kate Wins Topless Photo Suit Against French Magazine Amid News Of Latest Pregnancy

 — BBC News (UK) (@BBCNews) August 27, 2017

-[Featured Image By WPA Pool /Getty Images]
+[Featured Image By WPA Pool/Getty Images]